-Services outlined are planned to start in the December 2013 timetable following the introduction of new rolling stock, and the considerable task of negotiating acceptance of the proposals through the industry’s mechanisms is currently being udertaken.
+Services outlined are planned to start in 2016 following the introduction of new rolling stock, and the considerable task of negotiating acceptance of the proposals through the industry’s mechanisms which is currently being udertaken.

 GNWR recognises the importance that passengers place on direct services, value for money, reliability, quality and comfort, and will ensure its proposals are fully developed in association with future passengers and stakeholders.